-Learning how to crochet the bobble stitch is easy, and using this stitch is also a fun way to add texture to any crochet project.
-Once you learn the easy bobble stitch (bo) stitch, you will be able to make any type of bobble stitch pattern you’d like.
+Learning how to crochet the bobble stitch is easy, and this stitch is also a fun way to add texture and dimension to any crochet project.

 What is a Bobble Crochet Stitch?

-The bobble stitch is an easy crochet stitch to learn.
-It consists of a cluster of stitches which create a bobble like look when finished plus lots of texture!
+The bobble stitch is an easy crochet stitch.
+It consists of a group or cluster of stitches which create a bobble like look when finished, plus amazing texture!
 I like to call it the bubble stitch because of how it pops out from projects.

 Occasionally, you will see a bobble in crochet referred to as a double crochet bobble, double crochet five together (DC5TOG) or dc 5 cluster stitches.